huzaifaalmesbah/contributors-gallery/readme.txt

 Use the version parameter in the shortcode: [wpcg_contributors version="6.4"]

+= How do I control the version selector visibility? =

+The version selector is enabled by default.
+You can control its visibility using the switcher attribute:
+- To show the selector: [wpcg_contributors switcher="true"]
+- To hide the selector: [wpcg_contributors switcher="false"]

+This feature was added in version 1.0.1.

 = How often is the contributor data updated? =

 The plugin caches the data for 24 hours to ensure optimal performance.